alecmcclean/alecmcclean.github.io/index.md

 ---
 ## News

-Our paper, [Nonparametric estiamtion of conditional incremental effect](https://arxiv.org/abs/2212.03578), was accepted at the Journal of Causal Inference
+Our paper, [Nonparametric Estimation of Conditional Incremental Effects](https://arxiv.org/abs/2212.03578), was accepted at the Journal of Causal Inference

 Our paper, [Incremental Propensity Score Effects for Criminology](https://arxiv.org/abs/2305.14040), was accepted at the Journal of Quantitative Criminology